Skip To The Main Content

 • State Street Board of Directors in connection with stockholder derivative investigations and litigation

 Linton also has significant pro bono experience including representing low-income tenants in New York City’s Housing Court and New York’s trial and appellate courts.
-He also participates in and coordinates the Firm’s Legal Outreach Internship and matters relating to racial and social justice.
-Legal Outreach is an organization that prepares urban youth from underserved communities to compete at high levels by using intensive legal and educational programs as tools for fostering vision, developing skills, enhancing confidence and facilitating the pursuit of higher education.
+He also helps coordinate the Firm’s Legal Outreach Internship and matters relating to racial and social justice.
+Legal Outreach is an organization that prepares urban youth from underserved communities to compete at high levels by using intensive legal and educational programs as tools for fostering vision, developing skills, enhancing confidence, and facilitating the pursuit of higher education.

 Linton joined the Firm following his graduation in 2007 from Duke University School of Law, where he served as the Co-Chair of the Moot Court Board.
 He was selected as the recipient of Duke Law’s 2017 Young Alumni Award, honoring an individual who has graduated within the past 15 years and has made significant leadership and service contributions to Duke Law School and the legal profession.
 He received B.A. degrees in political science and speech communications from the University of Georgia in 2004.
 He is admitted to practice in New York.